 I began listening to my inner compass and paying close attention to the ways colors looked on me.
 Julie and I read books and combed the internet learning everything possible about personal color analysis and discovered a more expansive concept than the 4 season system.
 Professional Munsell Colorist Kathryn Kalisz of SciArt offered training in color harmony and we became certified in her 12-season Personal Color Analysis System.
 The subtle differences between the 12 seasonal tones accommodate every person and every color.
 The science behind this system reinforced what I had learned about color harmony as an Art History student.
 Everything finally made sense!

 This system was an important resource and it was clear this knowledge needed to be shared with a wider audience.
-Incredibly, perfect space where I lived in the village of Pittsford, NY became available and Rochester’s first personal color analysis studio was in business!
+Incredibly, a perfect space where I lived in the village of Pittsford, NY became available and Rochester’s first personal color analysis studio was in business!
 Since 2005 I have analyzed colors for thousands of clients, guiding them in creating their own color harmony.
 Each brings me a greater understanding of how we all fit into the natural world and also reinforces the theories outlined in the 12-season color analysis system.

 My journey to finding color harmony in my personal and professional life has been exciting and rewarding.
 As a Personal Color Analyst and business owner I meet new interesting people each day.
 I love helping them feel confident wearing color and being themselves.
 It’s very fulfilling making the world a more colorful harmonious place!